 Germany Immigration Benefits for Indian Immigrants

-Structured Welfare System
+Structured Welfare System in Germnay

 The welfare system of Germany is a close-knit web designed to protect all its citizens from the risks of daily life.
 All the facets of the welfare system are written in law.
 The country provides support for those people who are unemployed or are unable to earn sufficient amounts.
 The support is offered in three forms: Unemployment Benefit, Unemployment Benefit II and Income Support.